Did you know that microgreens are considered superfoods? If you haven’t planted yet microgreens seeds indoors, then now is the right time to do so.

 HLG Quantum Boards are known for their high quality and durability.

-However, HLG QBs need to be assembled by the customer, which isn’t feasible for everyone.
+However, HLG QBs need to be assembled by the customer, which is not a feasible option for everyone.
+Still, it is very easy to set up and there are also tons of tutorials online on how to install Quantum Boards.

-That said, HLG 65 QB is still an excellent light for microgreens.
-The light sells at a price higher than that of other grow lights on our list (check its price here), but with HLG, you get what you pay for.
+That being said, HLG 65 QB is still an excellent light for microgreens plants.
+The grow light sells at a price higher than that of other grow lights on our list (check its price here), but with HLG, you get what you pay for.

 5. GE PAR38 Grow Light Bulb (Balanced Spectrum)